Aniket-pd/Spotlight-Search/README.md

 - Indexing and search logic reside in `src/search/indexer.js` and `src/search/search.js` respectively.
 - Background orchestration is handled by the modules in `src/background/` with `src/background/index.js` wiring listeners together.
 - Web search configuration, engine metadata, and fallback helpers are centralized in `src/shared/web-search.js`.
+- A feature-flagged Smart History Assistant can be enabled by setting `globalThis.SpotlightFlags.smartHistoryAssistant = true` before the extension loads.
+When enabled it requires Chrome's on-device Prompt API (Gemini Nano availability) and communicates via `SPOTLIGHT_ASSISTANT_STATUS` and `SPOTLIGHT_ASSISTANT_REQUEST` message types.
+The assistant surfaces through the history scope in `src/content/index.js` and leverages `src/background/assistant.js` plus the natural-language interpreter in `src/search/nlp/history-intent.js`.

 Enjoy lightning-fast, private browsing search!